• Default Language

 When to Seek Immediate Help

-If you are experiencing thoughts of harming yourself, please seek immediate help.
-You can contact a crisis hotline or go to your nearest emergency room.
+If you experience thoughts of harming yourself, seek help immediately.
+Contact a crisis hotline or go to the nearest emergency room.
 Your life is precious.
-There are people who want to help you.

 Please continue reading the full article below.